 It’s an easy drive from the Phoenix area to Bartlett Lake.
 Bartlett is one of the largest lakes to call the east valley home.
 There is plenty of space to paddle on the 2,800+ acre lake.

 There is plenty of wildlife to see, including javelina, maybe a coyote or two, and even bald eagles.
-Indigenous desert plants, including saguaros (an Arizona favorite) and ocotillos, are everywhere.
+Indigenous desert plants are everywhere, including saguaros (an Arizona icon) and ocotillos.

 There are plenty of beaches on the lake to pull your kayak over and enjoy the desert scenery while you eat lunch.